hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 Now you're ready to send some scores to your Leaderboard.
 However, before you go into Unity, you should test this Leaderboard in the *Test Harness*.

-After authenticating yourself as a Player, find your Event in the *LogEvent* tab, enter a score, and send the Event.
+After authenticating yourself as a Player, find your Event under *LogEvent*, enter a score, and send the Event.

 ![](img/UT/17.png)

-Immediately after you send the request, you will see an orange message appear in the *Inspector*.
+Immediately after you send the request, you will see a message appear in the *Inspector*.
 This is a *NewHighScoreMessage* and when you go back into Unity you are going to set up an Event listener to execute some code whenever a player gets this Message.

 ![](img/UT/18.png)